 Restrictive Covenants

 Restrictive covenants are clauses in a contract that limit how a cask owner may use their cask in the future.
 These restrictions include things like not being able to use the distillery’s name on bottlings of the cask.
-Another common restriction is to do with bottling itself.
-For example, if you are one of the lucky few to enter the Macallan cask buying scheme, you can only bottle the cask for private consumption.

 Profit Shares

 Profit shares are clauses in the contract that state that a dealer or distillery is entitled to a certain percentage of the cask owner’s profit when they eventually come to sell the cask.
-This percentage is usually somewhere around 10-20% which is a large percentage of any potential profit.
+This percentage is often somewhere around 10-20% which is a large percentage of any potential profit.

 Reading and understanding the contract and how it will affect your buying, owning, and selling experience is vital so that you can avoid any surprises when it comes to your whisky cask.